 Peter Bernard, Staff Governor

 Peter is the governor elected by the staff of the Thorpe Lea Primary School in October 2017.
-Peter has been the Year 5 teacher at Thorpe Lea since September 2016 and is about to start is fourth year this September.
-He currently heads the Computing Curriculum in school, looking at the teaching of and provision of computing across all areas.
+Peter has been the Year 5 teacher at Thorpe Lea since September 2016 and is in his fourth year in teaching and at Thorpe Lea.
+He currently heads the Computing, Maths and P4C Curriculums in school, looking at the teaching of and provision of these subjects across the different Key Stages.
 Peter also looks at how e-safety is taught throughout the school.
 For the governing body, Peter is on the Premises Committee, looking at the school environment and how it can be improved and made safe for all who use it.

 Jaz is a parent governor appointed to the Governing Body of Thorpe Lea Primary School in October 2016 and is the lead governor on Safeguarding.